 - The School will inform the camp of any students with anaphylaxis to ensure that appropriate arrangements are made for students participating at camp.
 Parents will be fully informed of the relevant considerations such as: - The remoteness of the camp (distance to nearest hospital) - Mobile telephone coverage.
-(In some locations, coverage is not reliable). - A designated staff member will be in charge of a student/s with anaphylaxis (independent of first aid) and will take responsibility of the auto Adrenaline injection (Adrenaline autoinjector) and will accompany students at risk of anaphylaxis to all excursions, sports events and camps. - The Adrenaline autoinjector will be kept within close proximity of the student. - Teacher attends to and stays with the student - Child is placed flat on the ground and not moved, reassures the student - Sends for help from Venue staff:- - Enacts their own emergency response plan OR - Calls for assistance from other teaching staff - Identifies student and verifies they have the correct individual anaphylactic management plan - Gives Adrenaline autoinjector (as per ACIA plan) - Calls 000 (on mobile) - Monitors student and prepares general use epi-pen - Contact school who will:- - Notifies parents - Provides incident debrief.
+(In some locations, coverage is not reliable). - A designated staff member will be in charge of a student/s with anaphylaxis (independent of first aid) and will take responsibility of the adrenaline autoinjectors and will accompany students at risk of anaphylaxis to all excursions, sports events and camps. - The adrenaline autoinjector will be kept within close proximity of the student. - Teacher attends to and stays with the student - Child is placed flat on the ground and not moved, reassures the student - Sends for help from Venue staff:- - Enacts their own emergency response plan